henrik42/solo/README.md

 into a running web-server (like JBoss and Apache Tomcat; see below):

-__Note:__ If you want to deploy this WAR _stand-alone_ (and not _production_, i.e. without a host-application) to a web-server (for testing) you have to comment-out the `:war-exclusions` in `solo-project/project.clj`.
-Otherwise the web-app will not start.
+__Note:__ If you want to deploy this WAR _stand-alone_ (and not _production_, i.e. without a JEE host-application) to a web-server (for testing) you have to comment-out the `:war-exclusions` in `solo-project/project.clj`.
+Otherwise the web-app will not start since it will not find any log4j classes.
+Like so:

     :make-web-war {:ring { ;; :war-exclusions [#"log4j.*jar"]